jnhwkim/academic-kickstart/content/publication/kang2020visd.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In *Findings of Empirical Methods in Natural Language Processing" publication_short = "In *Findings of EMNLP*"
+publication = "In *Findings of Empirical Methods in Natural Language Processing*" publication_short = "In *Findings of EMNLP*"

 # Abstract and optional shortened version.